-- identify the factors leading to WWII - explain Canada's response to the outbreak of WWII - demonstrate an understanding of the role of Canada's army, air force, navy and merchant marine during WWII - examine the extent of Canada's human and material contribution to WWII
+- identify factors leading to WWII - explain Canada's response to the outbreak of WWII - demonstrate an understanding of the role of Canada's army, air force, navy, and merchant marine during WWII - examine the extent of Canada's human and material contribution to WWII

-- prepare an illustrated timeline of the major events that Canadians took part in from September 1939 to August 1945.
-The illustrations should include drawings or photocopies of photographs from magazines of important people, places, and events.
-Compare your timeline with a partner to ensure that it is complete.
-Events would include: defence of Hong Kong, Dieppe Raid, Italian Campaign, Operation Overlord: D-Day, Liberation of the Netherlands, The Battle of the Atlantic, and the War in the Air.
-With that partner, choose the one battle that they think was Canada®s biggest contribution to the war effort, and prepare an argument supporting that choice. - use the following organizer to examine key battles and the extent of Canada's contribution.
+- prepare an illustrated time line of the major events that Canadians took part in from September 1939 to August 1945.
+The illustrations should include drawings (or photocopies of photographs from magazines) of important people, places, and events.
+Each time line should be compared with a partner's to ensure that it is complete.
+Events would include: defence of Hong Kong, Dieppe Raid, Italian Campaign, D-Day, Liberation of the Netherlands, The Battle of the Atlantic, the War in the Air, and Operation Overlord.
+Partners then choose the one battle that they think was Canada's biggest contribution to the war fort and prepare an argument supporting that choice. - use the following organizer to examine key battles and the extent of Canada's contribution.
 Draw conclusions about Canada's military involvement in and contribution to WWII.